xtnded/codextended/README.md

-MDLL
+Call of Duty Extended
 ====

-Call of Duty 1 Memory Modification
+Call of Duty Extended is a modification for Call of Duty 1, which does what it says it extends CoD with new features and it fixes known bugs.

 [ Standalone ]